 Our assessment is focused on comparing similar funds and services to those available across Quilter Investors (including the service to our Irish fund) but excludes segregated mandates.
-Segregated mandates are portfolios designed and run specifically for institutional clients, which are not part of our service offering.
-Institutional investors can still access our funds through our lower priced share classes or those paying a rebate.
+Segregated mandates are portfolios designed and run specifically for institutional investors, which are not part of our service offering.
+While we don't provide segregated mandates, institutional investors can still access our funds through our lower priced share classes or those paying a rebate.

-We review whether the following features of our funds are the same or similar to other funds or services being offered:
+To determine whether the funds in this report are comparable to another service or product provided by either Quilter Investors or an associate of ours, we review whether the following features of our funds are the same or similar to other funds or services being offered:

-- fund investment management style/resources; - fund strategy (i.e. active/passive) and objectives; - the size of the fund/service; - the type and scope of the service(s) provided (for example, a risk-targeted multi-asset portfolio).
+- fund investment management style/resources; - fund strategy (i.e active/passive) and objectives; - the size of the fund/service; - the type and scope of the service(s) provided (for example, a risk-targeted multi-asset portfolio).

-Where we identify comparable products or services, we measure the charges of the relevant product or service against the fund in question.
+Where we identified comparable products or services, we measured the charges of the relevant product or service against the fund in question.
 Where they are not similar we have to satisfy ourselves as to why this is the case.

 Our latest assessment concluded that the charges levied are suitable, and that each of the funds in this report offers value compared to similar funds and services offered within the Quilter group of companies.
 There are a number of partially comparable services offered by other parts of the Quilter group as well as comparable funds within Quilter Investors.
-These include risk-targeted multi-asset managed portfolio services that offer a similar level of service to some of our funds.
 For each of these, we found charges to be generally similar, but where there were differences these could be reasonably explained by taking account of the different services provided.